 We stayed at the Ranch at Death Valley.
 It was the least expensive but will still set you back about $254 a weekend night.
 We had lunch at the Ranch before we were able to check in and were very pleased.
 We sat on the patio in the shade, very nice.
 The food at the restaurant was very good.
 After lunch we went to the lobby to check in and the lobby was beautiful and the staff was very friendly.

 Things took a turn from there.
 We drove down the nice driveway flanked on either side by the restaurant and gift shop on one side and the hotel lobby on the other.
 Then past the little Borax museum and into an area that began to look disheveled and run down.
 Kind of like a construction zone.
 We got to our building which was way at the end of the road, but on the golf course so we tried to remain positive.
 The building was old, the landscape was a mess & mostly dead.
-The room was furnished older, it was clean and the view onto the golf course was mostly dead grass (this is the desert though, so I don’t know).
+The room was furnished older, it was clean, but the view onto the golf course was mostly dead grass (this is the desert though, so I don’t know).

 I won’t lie, this was disappointing.
 That night we walked from our room to the restaurant, about a 5 min walk across the property.
 We had an even closer look at the area.
 It was not good.